Using Android Profiler

 Network Profiler - The Network Profiler displays realtime network activity on a timeline, showing data sent and received, as well as the current number of connections.

-Energy Profiler - The Energy Profiler monitors the use of the CPU, network radio, and GPS sensor, and it displays a visualization of how much energy each of these components uses.
+Power Profiler - The Power Profiler monitors the use of the CPU, network radio, and GPS sensor, and it displays a visualization of how much energy each of these components uses.

-Memory Profiler - The Memory Profiler can help you identify memory leaks and memory churn that can lead to stutter, freezes, and even app crashes.
+Capture a Heap Dump - Capture a heap dump to identify memory leaks and memory churn that can lead to stutter, freezes, and even app crashes.

 CPU Profiler - The CPU Profiler is used to inspect your app's CPU usage and thread activity in real time while interacting with your app, or you can inspect the details in recorded method traces, function traces, and system traces.